Adverbial Nouns

 Match each sentence with the function of the adverbial noun.

-Complete each sentence with appropriate adverbial noun.
-(There is one extra option.)
+Complete each sentence using appropriate adverbial noun.

 .